What the Court's ruling on ultra-Orthodox wording means for Israel - Myhartsvilletoday.com

 Instead, many Haredim view full-time Torah study as a supreme value and argue that this scholarship has ensured the survival of the Jewish people for centuries.

-But the ultra-Orthodox minority in Israel is far from homogeneous: followers of some rabbinical courts are more insular and protective of their community’s special status than others.
+But the ultra-Orthodox minority in Israel is far from homogeneous: followers of some rabbinic courts are more insular and protective of their community’s special status than others.

-Some Haredim have chosen to enlist in the military over the years, pursue secular higher education and become more a part of mainstream Israeli society.
+Some Haredim have chosen to enlist in the military over the years, pursue secular higher education, and become more part of broader Israeli society.

 But other more staunch Haredim fear the image of the military as a melting pot and say that young people who enter the military as ultra-Orthodox leave secular.
 Ultra-Orthodox women are of no use.